-At October 31, 2020 the Company had working capital of \$3,810 compared to a working capital of \$227,576 at April 30, 2020.
-The decrease in working capital is largely a result of funding ongoing operations.
+At April 30, 2021 the Company had working capital deficiency of \$439,553 compared to a working capital of \$227,576 at April 30, 2020.
+The decrease in working capital is largely a result of ongoing operations and exploration activities.
+Subsequent to year end the Company completed a flow through financing for financing additional exploration.
 Included in accounts payable and accrued liabilities is a \$241,000 provision for the demobilization costs related to the Mel project in Nunavut.
 The \$241,000 provision is an estimate of costs required to demobilize the project's related exploration equipment should the Company not undertake additional drilling within the next year.